Billing and Account Management FAQs

 During this period, data that you haven’t deleted and services that you haven’t shut down or terminated before account closure are retained.
 If you reactivate your account during the post-closure period, you can access only the retained data and services.
 You might be charged for any Amazon Web Services services that aren't shut down or terminated before you closed the account.

 To reactivate your account within 90 days after closing the account, you can create a case in the Amazon Web Services Support Center.
-After 90 days, any content that you haven’t already deleted is deleted, and Amazon Web Services services that aren’t already shut down or terminated are terminated.
+After 90 days, you can't access any of your Amazon Web Services resources.
 You can't reopen your account after 90 days.
 Also, you can't create new Amazon Web Services accounts using the email address that was associated with your account at the time of its closure.

 Q: What do I need to do before closing my Amazon Web Services account?